canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/medium/q5/QuestionText.md

 You must add the following items to complete the class:

 - Constructors:
-    - A constructor which is visible from another classes and accepts an `int` and a `boolean` as parameters and initializes the **size** and **isOn** fields with the input value.
+    - A constructor which is visible from another class and accepts an `int` and a `boolean` as parameters and initializes the **size** and **isOn** fields with the input value.

 - Methods: